How much does it cost to automate factsheets? 🧐

-Firm A, a larger firm, had over 50 products and multiple share classes.
-When we started the process with this firm, they had complex business rules for how components should be displayed, and complicated yet somewhat consistent design templates for their documents.
+The first firm, a larger firm, had over 50 products and multiple share classes.
+When we started the process, they had complex business rules for how components should be displayed.
+They also had complicated, yet somewhat consistent, design templates for their documents.
 Their data was coming from multiple data sources, mostly in large XML files.

 Importantly, with this number of products and strict compliance oversight, they required a full disclosure library and footnote placement configuration.
 This feature set is often overkill for a smaller firm, but very common for larger firms with global distribution.

-Because Firm A had a lot of complexity in their process, they weren’t able to utilize a standard approach to layout designs and data processing.
-As a result, their implementation approach had to be fully customized, costing them around $75k for their fact sheet setup.
-Firm A also planned to implement automation for their presentation pages, commentaries, sales ideas, and website content, leveraging their new data process.
+Because this firm had a lot of complexity in their process, they weren’t able to utilize a standard approach to layout designs and data processing.
+As a result, their implementation approach had to be fully customized, costing them around $75k for their factsheet setup.
+They also planned to implement automation for their presentation pages, commentaries, sales ideas, and website content, leveraging their new data process.
 Costs for those efforts were not included in the $75k, but it was useful to know of these future requirements in planning the initial custom project work.

-Before automation, Firm A was spending a lot of time and resources to support document creation and synchronization of their various document types.
-So even though they had a significant investment to implement the new automated system, the ROI on this investment was strong enough that the project paid for itself in about 2-years of operation.
+Before automation, the firm was spending a lot of time and resources to support document creation and synchronization of their various document types.
+The ROI on this investment was strong enough that the project paid for itself in about 2-years of operation.

 A Semi-Custom Approach

 Implementation cost: $38k to $55k